kengz/Yao-Graph-Research/README.md

 Yao-Graph-Research
 ==================

 Research papers and graph-maker program for Yao graphs.
-The original is then jointly published as `New and Improved Spanning Ratios for Yao Graphs, Barba et.al.`
+The original is then jointly published as `New and Improved Spanning Ratios for Yao Graphs, Barba et.al.` in 2014, at the Symposium of Computation Geometry.

 ## Credits
 Main work on Yao-5 and YaoYao-5 graphs are due to Wah Loon Keng and Dr. Ge Xia;